 You may not recognise the name Sagarmatha, but you definitely know this national park: Sagarmatha is the national park of Mount Everest.

 Located in Nepal, Sagarmatha encompasses 1,150 square km and when hiking to Everest Base Camp, we spent two weeks trekking through its incredible landscape.
 Every day felt like a dream as dramatic mountains towered overhead while we walked through massive valleys.
 It felt like a little slice of heaven and I don’t think there is anywhere on Earth that is more beautiful or spiritual.

-Thank you to blogger Debra Corbeil for this contribution.
+Thank you to blogger Debra Corbeil and Planet D for this contribution.